Archibald McIndoe: Legacy

+He was knighted in 1947 for his remarkable work on restoring the minds and bodies of the burnt young pilots of the Second World War through his innovative reconstructive surgery techniques.

 On 22 March 1961, the British Minister of Health opened the Blond McIndoe Centre named in his honour at the Queen Victoria Hospital, East Grinstead.
 The Blond McIndoe Centre, now named the Blond McIndoe Research Foundation, continues research into pioneering treatments to improve wound healing.
 The Blond McIndoe Research Foundation is a registered charity.

 The McIndoe Burns Centre at Queen Victoria Hospital was dedicated in 1994, and there is a burns victim support group centred there which also bears his name.

 Specialist science laboratories at Otago Boys' High School, built in 1967, are named in his honour.
 The school later named one of its houses after McIndoe after the introduction of a house system in 2013.

 The Gillies McIndoe Research Institute, a major medical research centre in Wellington, New Zealand, is named in honour of McIndoe and his cousin Sir Harold Gillies.

 In 2000, an English Heritage blue plaque was erected on McIndoe's former London home at Avenue Court, Draycott Avenue, Chelsea.

 A bronze monument commemorating McIndoe by Martin Jennings, whose own father was one of his patients, was unveiled by Princess Anne in East Grinstead High Street, in front of Sackville College, in 2014.
 It depicts the standing McIndoe resting his hands reassuringly on the shoulders of a seated injured airman, whose burned hands are clawed together, and whose scarred face is turned to one side.
 The two figures are encircled by a stone bench.
 Jennings described the airman as "looking up at the sky he cannot fly in any more".

 It was reported in 2017 that a film named The Guinea Pig Club was being planned on McIndoe's career in World War II, directed by Roger Donaldson and starring Richard E. Grant as McIndoe.